 Prepare instant couscous by adding hot water or hot broth and fluff with a fork.
 Many of the recipes online use instant couscous.
 Because instant couscous is previously steamed, it cooks quicker.

-Regular couscous cannot be prepared in the same way as instant couscous.
-Regular dry couscous needs to be steamed.
+Do not prepare regular dry couscous in the same way as instant couscous.
+Steam dry couscous using a steamer.
 You can tell regular couscous from instant couscous by the label on the bag.
 This recipe calls for regular dry couscous (not instant couscous).

 Since couscous is made from semolina, it contains gluten.